 The WIA, though its email server, allows you to establish "firstname.lastname@example.org" with all emails sent to this address automatically forwarded to either your home or work email account..

 This provides YOU with ONE consistent email address.
 And should you ever change ISP, then having a WIA address means your friends and colleague will still be able to email you without the need for individually providing them with your new address.
-All YOU need to do is to simply advise us of your new address, through the form on our website and we do the rest.
-It couldn't be easier !!
-By obtaining a WIA email address, you will also periodically receive news highlights from the WIA sent directly to your firstname.lastname@example.org email address.
+You can change your forwarding address should it ever be necessary.
+By obtaining a WIA email address, you will also periodically receive news highlights from the WIA sent directly to your email@example.com email address.

 How Does it Work?

 The WIA Email server simply forwards all emails addressed to your WIA email address to you own ISP email account of your choice.
-If you ever change ISP's then simply click on Apply For Your WIA Email Address in the menu bar on the left of this page and fill out the online form.
-All requests for new or changed email address's are generally completed within 48 hours.
+If you ever change ISP's then simply click on Manage Your WIA Email Address in the menu bar on the left of this page and log in using your Memnet password to keep your WIA email up to date.

 Is It Reliable ?